Low carb spinach mushroom galette

 - Line a baking sheet with parchment paper or a silicone liner.
 Lightly grease the liner.

-- In a large saucepan, melt the cheese and butter together over low heat until they are melted and can be stirred together.
+- In a large saucepan, melt the mozzarella and butter together over low heat until they are melted and can be stirred together.
 Remove from heat and add almond flour, coconut flour, baking powder, garlic powder and salt.

 - Add the egg and stir everything together until a cohesive dough forms.
 Use a rubber spatula to really knead it up against the sides of the pan.
 It may still contain some streaks of cheese.